souravDgraph/Automation/README.md

     * Contains the configurations requuired in the test suite or test cases.
     * Test Case arguments are declared over here.
 *   ## doc:
-    * Conatins documents for generated lib keywords.
+    * Contains documents for generated lib keywords.

 *   ## lib:
     * Contains the custom keywords defined for the Dgraph and Slash.